LuaScripters/Tutorial/windows.md

 ### Install MinGW

+**The latest version of MinGW needs to be installed on the system**

 MinGW is a project that brings many of the developer tools from linux to windows, including tools like `make` and `gcc`.